This Pride Month we’re taking a look at some of the unique financial planning considerations for same-sex couples.

 2. On average, family planning can cost significantly more.

 For all parents the costs of raising children are high.
-Last year, USA Today estimated the cost at $233,610, excluding college costs, based on U.S. Department of Agriculture data.
+The most recent report from the U.S. Department of Agriculture estimates the cost at $233,610, excluding college costs.
 Many same-sex couples can add several thousand dollars to those costs—up front—because they use adoption options, artificial insemination or surrogacy at a higher rate than heterosexual couples.
 These costs will impact long-term wealth accumulation, not to mention the immediate out-of-pocket costs.

 For couples that include one biological parent, the other partner may need to pursue second-parent adoption to protect parental rights in the case of death of the biological parent, divorce, or in some travel situations.